kdyfiz/BookingSystem1/simple-booking-system/user-story.md

 - A clear and concise booking form.
 - A confirmation page after successful booking.
 - A user account section to manage bookings.
+- An admin panel to manage appointment requests and their approval status.
 - Responsive design for various screen sizes.